ppy/osu-wiki/wiki/Help_Centre/en.md

 ##### Is osu! allowed in your local firewall or anti-virus suite?

-**Some firewalls or anti-virus suites can block osu! from accessing the internet, which will prevent it from sending scores.**
+**Some firewalls or anti-virus suites can block osu! from accessing the Internet, which will prevent it from sending scores.**

 Check your software of choice to make sure that `osu!.exe` in the directory you installed the game in is allowed to access the internet.